Disclaimer

 The term backyard breeders might seem a bit suspicious to you, and there are lots to worry about with backyard breeders.
 Backyard breeders are personal dog owners who breed a few litters every once in a while.
 Unfortunately, this type of person does not breed to the breed standard, rarely does health tests, and does not test their breeding dogs against the breed standard before breeding.

-Backyard breeders aim is to produce pups to sell, nothing else.
-Often these breeders will inbreed because this is more convenient and cheaper than finding a proper sire.
-So pups from backyard breeders may have health issues, and mature dogs often fail to reassemble a Havanese dog.
+Backyard breeders aim to produce pups to sell, nothing else.
+Often, these breeders inbreed because this is more convenient and cheaper than finding a proper sire.
+So, pups from backyard breeders may have health issues, and mature dogs often fail to reassemble a Havanese.

-The answer to how much Havanese puppies are from backyard breeders is $1000 to $1500.
+The answer to how many Havanese puppies are from backyard breeders is $1000 to $1500.

 Qualified Havanese breeders are professionals in the breeding world.
-They breed a dog intending to improve the breed.
+They breed dogs to improve the breed.
 Such breeders are thoughtful and knowledgeable.
 Most of them are active members of the breeding club.

 If you don’t want to compromise on your pup’s quality and have a hefty budget of around $1500 to $3000, then a reputable breeder is your best bet.
 This way, you can have a pet that’s worth your money.
-Plus, your mind will be at ease with the thought that a responsible seller is always available to assist you in the future.
+Plus, you will be at ease knowing that a responsible seller is always available to assist you in the future.

 Other Potential Expenses